Oluchi-Osuagwu/Machine-Failure-Type/README.md

 productID: A combination of a letter (L, M, or H) representing low, medium, or high product quality variants, and a variant-specific serial number.

-Type: Machine type, represented by three categories: H, M, and L.
+type: Machine type, represented by three categories: H, M, and L.

 air temperature [K]: The air temperature in Kelvin.